red-data-tools/red_amber/README.md

 gem 'red-arrow',   '~> 12.0.0'
 gem 'red_amber'
 gem 'red-parquet', '~> 12.0.0' # Optional, if you use IO from/to parquet
-gem 'rover-df',    '~> 0.3.0'  # Optional, if you use IO from/to Rover::DataFrame
-gem 'red-datasets-arrow'       # Optional, recommended if you use Red Datasets gem 'red-arrow-numo-narray'    # Optional, recommended if you use inputs from Numo::NArray
+gem 'red-datasets-arrow'       # Optional, recommended if you use Red Datasets gem 'red-arrow-numo-narray'    # Optional, recommended if you use inputs from Numo::NArray gem 'red-arrow-activerecord'   # Optional, if you use Active Record gem 'rover-df',    '~> 0.3.0'  # Optional, if you use IO from/to Rover::DataFrame
 ```

 And then execute `bundle install` or install them yourself such as `gem install red_amber`.

 ## Docker image and Jupyter Notebook

-Docker image is available from docker folder.
+Docker image is available from `docker` folder.
 See [readme](docker/readme.md) for instruction.
 Integrated Jypyter notebook is in docker/notebook folder.

 You can try the contents of this README interactively by [Binder](https://mybinder.org/v2/gh/heronshoes/docker-stacks/RedAmber-binder?filepath=red-amber.ipynb).
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/heronshoes/docker-stacks/RedAmber-binder?filepath=red-amber.ipynb)